deepaksood619/deepaksood619.github.io/docs/cloud/others/cdn-content-delivery-network.md

 ## Amazon CloudFront

-Amazon CloudFront is a global Content Delivery Network (CDN) service which securely delivers website'sdynamic, static, and streaming contentby making it available from a global network of edge locations.
+Amazon CloudFront is a global Content Delivery Network (CDN) service which securely delivers website's dynamic, static, and streaming content by making it available from a global network of edge locations.
 Amazon CloudFront supports all types of files that can be served overHTTP.

 ### Usage